githubtraining/write-javascript-actions/responses/12_trigger-workflow.md

 ### :keyboard: Trigger a joke

-1. Apply the `first joke` label to this pull request
+1. Apply a label to this pull request
-2. Wait a few seconds and then apply the `second joke` label to this pull request
+2. Wait a few seconds and then apply another label to this pull request
 3. Check the workflow results on the [Actions tab]({{actionsUrl}})

 ---